agbrs/agb/book/src/setup/linux.md

 # 4. gbafix

-In order to be able to play games made with agb on real hardware or on some emulators, you will need to install 'gbafix'.
+In order to be able to play games made with agb on real hardware or on some emulators, you will need to install 'agb-gbafix'.
-The rust implementation can be installed very easily using `cargo install gbafix`.
+Agb's implementation can be installed very easily using `cargo install agb-gbafix`.

 Make sure that the Cargo bin directory is in your `PATH` as we'll need to use it later.